 Telehealth, telemedicine, and related terms generally refer to the exchange of medical information from one site to another through electronic communication to improve a patient’s health.
 Innovative uses of this kind of technology in the provision of health care is increasing.
 And with the emergence of the virus causing the disease COVID-19, there is an urgency to expand the use of technology to help people who need routine care, and keep vulnerable beneficiaries and beneficiaries with mild symptoms in their homes while maintaining access to the care they need.
 Limiting community spread of the virus, as well as limiting the exposure to other patients and staff members will slow viral spread.

-The Trump Administration announced March 18 expanded Medicare telehealth coverage that will enable beneficiaries to receive a wider range of health care services from their doctors without having to travel to a health care facility.
+The Trump Administration announced on March 18, 2020 expanded Medicare telehealth coverage that will enable beneficiaries to receive a wider range of health care services from their doctors without having to travel to a health care facility.
 Medicare ‒ administered by the Centers for Medicare & Medicaid Services (CMS) ‒ will temporarily pay clinicians to provide telehealth services for beneficiaries residing across the entire country.

 DMS and Medicaid

-The COVID-19 & HIPAA Bulletin Limited Waiver of HIPAA Sanctions and Penalties During a Nationwide Public Health Emergency waves certain provisions of the Security Rule.
-If you are seeking a temporary alternative for telemedicine, HHS has relaxed certain provisions of HIPAA compliance to allow non-public facing communications with patients.
+Telehealth – Last reviewed, January 20 2021 The Notification of Enforcement Discretion for Telehealth Remote Communications during the COVID-19 Nationwide Public Health Emergency waves certain provisions of the Security Rule.
+If you are seeking a temporary alternative for telemedicine, HHS has relaxed certain provisions of HIPAA compliance to allow nonpublic facing communications with patients.
 The list below includes some vendors that represent they provide HIPAA-compliant video communication products and that they will enter into a HIPAA BAA.
 The following technology is listed on the HHS website:

 - Zoom for Healthcare